 Our mission is to detect cancer earlier and to increase survival rates

-See our crowdfunding video
+See our crowdfunding video (Norwegian language)

-Liquid Biopsies in Cancer
+Liquid Biopsies in Cancer -

-Scientists have during the last decade developed liquid biopsies - tests that search for evidence of cancer in a person’s bloodstream.
-The ability to isolate and study circulating tumor cells (CTC) as well as circulating tumor DNA (ctDNA), extracellular vesicles (EVs) and circulating tumor antigens (CTA) in blood and other body fluids is expected to become a critical factor in future diagnostic, prognostic and personalized therapeutic cancer programs.
-Which holds for the major solid tumor cancers as well as for leukemia.
+Several single-biomarker liquid biopsy tests has been developed and some are approved for clinical use.
+The ability to isolate and study circulating tumor cells (CTC) as well as circulating tumor DNA (ctDNA), extracellular vesicles (EVs) and circulating tumor antigens (CTA) in blood and other body fluids is expected to become a critical factor in future diagnostic, prognostic and personalized therapeutic cancer programs

 Circulating tumor DNA (ctDNA) is found in the bloodstream and refers to DNA that is fragmented from the cancerous cells and tumors.